 While Gone

-If it dips below 30 degrees, setting your thermostat around 64-65 degrees is a wise choice while away.
-Your furnace won’t be pumping a lot of heat into an empty home, but it’ll be easy for the temperature to recover when you get back.
+If it dips under 30 degrees, setting your thermostat around 64-65 degrees is a smart choice while away.
+Your furnace won’t be pumping a lot of heat into a vacant home, but it’ll be easy for the temperature to recover when you return.

-You may want to set the thermostat somewhat higher if you have a dog, especially a puppy, senior dog, small dog or a dog with short hair.
-Between 66-67 degrees will keep them cozy and happy.
+You may want to set the thermostat somewhat higher if you have a dog, particularly a puppy, senior dog, small dog or a dog with short hair.
+Between 66-67 degrees will keep them comfortable and happy.

 What Temperature to Set Your Thermostat in Winter at Night